Get alerts of updates about «Transport of patients/users»

 Skip to content on this page

-The requester should follow ordinary routines for ordering patient transport.
-The requester should state which infection control measures should be implemented before and during transport.
+The requester must follow ordinary routines for ordering patient transport, and state which infection control measures must be implemented before and during transport and whether COVID-19 is suspected or confirmed.
 The information shall not contain patient information.

 - The need for assistance and the need for aids such as a walker, wheelchair or similar must be clarified when ordering transport.

-- As far as possible, the need for assistance should be taken care of by a companion/ relative.
+- Where possible, the need for assistance should be taken care of by a companion / relative.

-- Ensure that there are routines for employees to stay at home in the event of new-onset symptoms of respiratory infection and that employees are familiar with this advice.
+- Ensure that there are routines for employees to stay at home with newly arisen symptoms of respiratory tract infection.

 - Ensure that all employees are familiar with these routines and have received training in current routines and facilitate the implementation of these.